tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-06-16-troubleshooting-groovy-scripts-in-jenkinsfile.markdown

 new java.io.File java.lang.String Approving this signature may introduce a security vulnerability!
 You are advised to deny it.
 {% endblockquote %}

+Even then, "java.io.File" will refer to **files on the master** (where Jenkins is running), not the current workspace on Jenkins slave (or slave container).
-Even then, it will report the following error even though the file is present in filesystem ([relevant Stackoverflow](https://stackoverflow.com/questions/41739468/groovy-reports-that-a-file-doesnt-exists-when-it-really-is-present-in-the-syste)):
+As a result, it will report the following error even though the file is present in filesystem ([relevant Stackoverflow](https://stackoverflow.com/questions/41739468/groovy-reports-that-a-file-doesnt-exists-when-it-really-is-present-in-the-syste)) on slave:

 ``` plain
 java.io.FileNotFoundException: /home/data/myfile.xml (No such file or directory)